-Fayetteville Fathers’ Rights Lawyer
+Fayetteville Fathers’ Rights Attorney

 If you are a father engaged in a child custody dispute, you may feel like the deck is stacked against you.
-Despite evolution in custody laws, many still presume erroneously that the mother is naturally the more fit parent.
+Despite the evolution in custody laws, many still presume erroneously that the mother is naturally the more fit parent.
 North Carolina law does not favor either parent in a custody dispute but rather seeks to protect the best interests of the child.
 Nonetheless, unconscious biases loom in the minds of certain people, and those biases can affect the outcome of child custody and visitation issues.

 At Hardin Law Firm, we firmly believe that children are best served when they have a meaningful relationship with both parents.
 When a father’s role is diminished, the children may suffer the consequences.
 Kids need their dads, and we are here to protect the rights of fathers in Fayetteville and throughout Cumberland and Moore Counties.
 An experienced fathers’ rights attorney like Victoria Hardin can help fathers and their children get the best result.
 A father is far more than an occasional support check and a biweekly visit.
 We are here to help you maximize your role in your child’s life.

-What Are Your Rights as a Father?
+What Rights Do I Have As a Father?

 In North Carolina, fathers have equal rights to custody and visitation as mothers.
 Mothers are not automatically considered the most fit caregiver, and both fathers and mothers in the state may petition for physical and legal custody.
-The result of the custody case will depend not on the gender of the parent but on whom meets the child’s best interests.
+The result of the custody case will depend not on the gender of the parent but on who meets the child’s best interests.

 Fathers also have the right to pay or receive child support, depending on the custody arrangement.
 For most families, the child support award will be based on the North Carolina Child Support Guidelines, which consider each parent’s income and how much time they each have with their child.
 So, a father may very well be eligible to receive child support payments from the mother, as is the case when the father is the primary caregiver raising the child.

 In order for a father to exercise their parental rights, however, they must be a legal parent of the child.
 For married parents who have a child together, this legal status is automatically granted to both parents.
-For unmarried parents, though, the father will need to formally establish their parentage, or paternity.
+For unmarried parents, though, the father will need to formally establish their parentage or paternity.
 There are 4 ways to establish paternity in North Carolina:

 - Marriage before the child’s birth.
 Both parents conceived the child while they were married.